Sahil-Harchandani/NebRec/README.md

 * The accuracy and completeness of the scan results may vary depending on factors like network conditions, target configuration, and tool limitations.

+### Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.

+### License
+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.

+### Acknowledgements
+* Created by Nebulous

+* Inspired by various open-source security tools

 ### Disclaimer
 * This tool is provided as-is, without any warranty or guarantee of any kind.
 The developers are not responsible for any misuse or damage caused by this tool.
 Use it responsibly and ethically.